asn-d6/onionperf/README.md

 The CSV output file contains the same data that is visualized in the PDF file.
 It contains the following columns:

-- `transfer_id` is the identifier used in the TGen client logs which may be useful to look up more details about a specific measurement.
+- `id` is the identifier used in the TGen client logs which may be useful to look up more details about a specific measurement.
 - `error_code`  is an optional error code if a measurement did not succeed.
 - `filesize_bytes` is the requested file size in bytes.
 - `label` is the data set label as given in the `--data/-d` parameter to the `visualize` mode.